adrianhall/adrianhall.github.io/_posts/2021/2021-11-08-azure-mobile-apps-intro.md

 ## Some things to try out

 Note that we are not tied to SQL Azure any more.
 You can try anything - SQLite needs a little more work than most (since it has a deficient DateTime implementation that doesn't have millisecond resolution), but [Cosmos](https://docs.microsoft.com/ef/core/providers/cosmos/?tabs=dotnet-core-cli), [MySQL](https://github.com/PomeloFoundation/Pomelo.EntityFrameworkCore.MySql), or [PostgreSQL](https://www.npgsql.org/efcore/) are all possibilities, along with others.

+## Backwards compatible - almost

+One of the goals of the project was to be backwards compatible with the older clients.
+And we got there - almost.
+If you send `ZUMO-API-VERSION: 2.0.0` as a header, you'll get the older functionality.
+It's "mostly" compatible because there are some differences between OData v3 and OData v4 we couldn't work around.
+Most notably, the ability to do substring searches (either as part of a sync query or as a LINQ query on the table) is gone.
+If you rely on this functionality, you will have to stay on the .NET Framework version for now.
+You won't be able to do substring searches until the new clients are released.

 ## Next steps